AscendLab

 How parsing works

-The parser uses browser URL handling to decode parameters locally.
+The parser uses browser URL handling to decode parameters with browser-side processing.

 Each key-value pair is shown in order, and repeated keys are preserved in the table.